flyingrobots/sparkle/README.md

 # Sparkle
-Sparkle is a thin, modular game engine for JavaScript.
+Sparkle is a thin, modular, game engine for JavaScript that uses a component-based entity framework.

 ## Example Game
 Peep `web/test.html` using a web browser, browse `example/` for the source.